 These questions should provide a useful guide that allows you to find a partner that shares your commitment to website accessibility and brings the skills, experience and expertise to make it happen.
 A partner that embraces the challenges of accessibility, from the first planning meeting to the last line of code.

-Dive deeper into the finer points of accessibility testing with our free Web and App Accessibility Guide.
+Dive deeper into the different avenues for accessibility testing with our free online assessment.